CARV-ICS-FORTH/XHC-OpenMPI/cache_eng/README.md

 ## Building

-Cache_eng is built as an MPI application using `mpicc`.
-The included `Makefile` may be used.
+Cache_eng is built as an MPI application.
+A `Makefile` is included for convenience.

 - The Makefile by default uses `sudo setcap` to set the `CAP_SYS_RAWIO` capability to the new executable.